 1. Select Your Dividend Stock Screener

-To my knowledge, only one Stock Screener and Stock Analysis Platform on the market will enable you to flexibly implement all of the dividend investing strategies detailed in the next sections.
+I believe only one stock screener and analysis platform on the market will enable you to flexibly implement the dividend investing strategies detailed in the next sections.

 The Best Dividend Screener for USA & Canada Investors